Misdemeanor diversion, capped probation, juvenile reforms, and a chokehold ban that took effect in 2021.

-Beginning January 01, 2021, California enacted many important reforms to its criminal justice system.
-Below are some of the key changes that have just recently taken effect.
+Beginning January 1, 2021, California enacted many important reforms to its criminal justice system.
+Below are some of the key changes that took effect.

 AB 3234 – Informal Misdemeanor Diversion

-Beginning January 01, 2021, a Judge can offer Informal Diversion in most misdemeanor cases.
-Even if the Prosecution doesn’t agree, the Court can allow the Client to do classes, community service, pay restitution, etc., and then just dismiss the case after a period of time.
-All of this without admitting to anything.
-This is huge!
-This type of Pre-Plea Diversion has never existed before in California.
-AB 3234 allows the Client to be diverted away from the criminal justice system and its consequences.
+Beginning January 1, 2021, a judge can offer Informal Diversion in most misdemeanor cases.
+Even if the prosecution doesn't agree, the court can allow the client to do classes, community service, pay restitution, etc., and then dismiss the case after a period of time, all without admitting to anything.
+This type of pre-plea diversion has never existed before in California.
+AB 3234 allows the client to be diverted away from the criminal justice system and its consequences.

-Simply put, the Court may now give you an opportunity to keep your record clean, before admitting to anything.
-This much needed balance will give criminal defense attorneys more leverage in negotiations.
-There are a few exceptions including DV charges, registrable sex offenses, stalking etc. However, a key offense that was not omitted are DUI charges.
-This means that an experienced criminal defense attorney may be able to persuade the judge to grant you Informal Diversion for a DUI!
+Simply put, the court may now give you an opportunity to keep your record clean before admitting to anything.
+This gives criminal defense attorneys more leverage in negotiations.
+There are a few exceptions including domestic violence charges, registrable sex offenses, and stalking.
+However, a key offense that was not omitted is DUI charges.
+This means an experienced criminal defense attorney may be able to persuade the judge to grant you Informal Diversion for a DUI.

 AB 1950 – Capped Probation Terms

-Additionally, probation periods will now be shortened and capped.
-Now, generally speaking, probation will be set at a maximum of two years for felony convictions and one year for misdemeanors.
-Felony probation used to be 3-5 years!
-Now it will be set to 2 years Max.
-However, there are some exceptions like domestic violence (DV) charges, DUIs, etc.
+Probation periods will now be shortened and capped.
+Generally speaking, probation will be set at a maximum of two years for felony convictions and one year for misdemeanors.
+Felony probation used to be 3 to 5 years.
+Now it will be set to 2 years max.
+There are some exceptions like domestic violence charges and DUIs.

 AB 901 / AB 2425 / SB 823 – Juvenile Justice Reforms

 Problem children in school will no longer be sent to probation programs and will instead receive community-based services.
-Records of minors will also be protected from public inspection from now on.
-Finally, starting July 1, 2021, a phase out of the juvenile prison system will begin.
-It will be replaced with the Office of Youth and Community Restoration.
+Records of minors will also be protected from public inspection.
+Finally, starting July 1, 2021, a phase-out of the juvenile prison system began, replaced with the Office of Youth and Community Restoration.

-On a final note – police officers are now banned from using chokeholds and carotid holds.
-This is an important reform, post-George Floyd, which will prevent anyone being arrested from suffering similar life-threatening injuries in the future.
+Police officers are now banned from using chokeholds and carotid holds.
+This represents an important reform, post-George Floyd, which will prevent anyone being arrested from suffering similar life-threatening injuries in the future.